nexodus-io/nexodus/docs/development/design/stack.md

 1. IPAM would be a separate service, consumed over gRPC, since it already has an [upstream project](https://github.com/metal-stack/go-ipam).
 1. Authentication would use Open ID Connect (OIDC), provided by default in our stack by Keycloak.
+1. <!-- We no longer do the following.

-1. The `go-oidc-agent` proxy would be deployed as a binary, in-front of existing services vs. embedding that logic as library code in the apiserver.
+  The `go-oidc-agent` proxy would be deployed as a binary, in-front of existing services vs. embedding that logic as library code in the apiserver.
+-->
 1. We would use [gorm](https://gorm.io) as an ORM to give us choice to switch out the DB implementation if required.
 1. We would use PostgreSQL as our database of choice, and deploy it via the Crunchy Data Postgres Operator.